apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 ### <a name="pooling"></a> Thread and connection pool settings.

-Each S3A client interacting with a single bucket, as a single user, has its own dedicated pool of open HTTP 1.1 connections alongside a pool of threads used for upload and copy operations.
+Each S3A client interacting with a single bucket, as a single user, has its own dedicated pool of open HTTP connections alongside a pool of threads used for background/parallel operations in addition to the worker threads of the actual application.

 The default pool sizes are intended to strike a balance between performance and memory/thread use.